 How do the recommendation letters need to be sent, and can an electronic request be sent more than once to a recommender?

 Again, we prefer if you have the letters sent electronically through your online application, but paper copies can be mailed.
 Please follow the instructions on the Graduate School website.
-Please do not send any more than 3 letters as only the first three will be considered.
-If your recommender has lost the initial e-mail request, you can log back into your online application and send a reminder email.
+Please do not send more than three letters as only the first three will be considered.
+If your recommender has lost the initial email request, you can log back into your online application and send a reminder email.
 If your recommender experiences issues, please email firstname.lastname@example.org.

 Do I have to pay any tuition and fees?

-Yes, unless you have an assistantship.
-Teaching Assistants, Research Assistants, and Program/Project Assistants must have a minimum of a 1/3 time position in order to be eligible for tuition remission.
+Yes, unless you have an assistantship that is eligible for tuition remission (TA, RA, or PA that is greater than a 1/3-time position).
 The tuition remission does not include segregated fees, which will be your responsibility each term.
-For further information on Graduate School tuition, fees, and stipends, please go to: http://registrar.wisc.edu/students/fees_tuition/.
+For further information on Graduate School tuition, fees, and stipends, see the Bursar’s Office.

 How much is the application fee, how do I pay it, and where do I send it?